 SBA Loan Rates vs. Traditional Bank Loan Rates

-When comparing SBA loan rates vs bank loan rates, it's clear that the differences benefit small business owners and support broader economic growth.
-Thanks to the U.S. Small Business Administration (SBA) guarantees, SBA-backed loans often feature lower rates and longer terms, helping business owners invest, hire, and expand.
+When comparing SBA loan rates vs. bank loan rates, the differences generally benefit small business owners and support broader economic growth.
+Thanks to the SBA guarantees on these loans, SBA-backed financing often features lower rates and longer terms than a traditional term loan or line of credit, helping business owners invest, hire, and expand.

-On the flip side, traditional bank loans typically require stronger credit, more collateral, and offer less flexibility and growth.
+On the flip side, traditional bank loans typically require stronger credit, more collateral, and offer less flexibility.

 Here are some of the differences between SBA loan rates and traditional bank loan rates: